mistriotis-lab/mistriotis-lab.github.io/research/index.md

 ## Funding

-Our work is made possible by funding from different organizations.
+Our work is made possible by funding from different foundations, including the National Blood Foundation, the Breast Cancer Research Foundation of Alabama and Auburn University.
 {:.center}

 {%